gersteinlab/texp/README.md

  # FAQ - Frequently Asked Questions
  > 1) Does TeXP work for paired end data?

 TeXP has been implemented to run one fastq file at a time.
-Overall, we empirically find that if the RNA-seq library is good, P1 and P2 should yeild very similar estimates.
+Overall, we empirically find that if the RNA-seq library is good, P1 and P2 should yield very similar estimates.
 Therefore, if using paired-end RNA-seq data, we recommend calculating the mean between both pairs.

  > 2) Does TeXP work for unstranded data?

  Yes!

- > 3)
+> 3) Can I use other aligners

+On (figure 15) [https://journals.plos.org/ploscompbiol/article/file?type=supplementary&id=info:doi/10.1371/journal.pcbi.1007293.s015] we show that aligners do not drastically change TeXP estimations, therefore, while you could use other aligners, we suggest using bowtie2 since all TeXP parameterization has been done on bowtie2